Marconi Express: Stations

 The three stations (Aeroporto, Lazzaretto and Bologna Centrale) are equipped with lifts and escalators.
 The access route has no steps, and the route from Bologna Centrale station to the Marconi airport terminal is fully sheltered.

 All three stations are protected by entrance and exit turnstiles.

 There are automatic ticket machines in the stations.
 It is also possible to open the turnstiles directly by contactless card (Pay & Go mode): the system charges the correct rate based on the entrance and exit turnstiles, allowing passengers to automatically take advantage of the return rate if the return journey takes place within 30 days, or the reduced rate if only traveling on the Bologna Centrale to Lazzaretto stretch.

 Service

 The service runs daily from 5:40 to midnight.
 Trains run every 15 minutes, or every 7:30 minutes at peak times.

 When service is interrupted, TPER operates a bus replacement service from Bologna Centrale railway station to the airport calling at Lazzaretto.
-The buses used for this service are those previously used for the BLQ route and currently used on route 945, and are recognizable due to them adopting the "MEX" code.
+The buses used for this service were those previously used for the BLQ route and currently used on routes 944 and 945 (now route Q).
+TPER's replacement bus is currently numbered 943.